Mauvois/spam_detection/README.md

 -[ ] The networks can be Perceptrons or MLPs (no RNN)

-- [ ] Users can choose which version they wish to use
+- [ ] Users can choose which version they wish to use (tf or sklearn)

-- [ ] A user interface allows the entry of new messages to classify and the version of the model (Scikit-Learn or TensorFlow) they want to use
+- [ ] A user interface allows the entry of new messages to classify.

 - [x] Upload the code of the application on GitHub and invite your teammates as collaborators

+IDEES:

+Nous avons besoin d'une interface simple.
+Nous utiliserons Streamlit.
+Io suffira d'une input box pour écrire le sms à classifier, un bouton 'analyser', et un selector pour le modèle et en option un tableau 'historique des tests'.